-• Individual Counseling: This treatment modality is offered on a weekly basis to work through personal concerns.
-Individual therapy is generally time-limited.

-- Couples Counseling: Couples counseling is geared to help partners negotiate difficult times in a relationship. - Group Counseling: Counseling in groups offers a broad range of insight and support from peers and professional therapists.
-Some groups deal with general concerns and personal growth; others have a more specific focus such as eating disorders, women's issues, and sexual abuse/assault. - Consultation: is available to students, staff and faculty to enhance organizational and interpersonal effectiveness.
-Feel free to call with questions and/or concerns - Outreach: A variety of workshops will be offered throughout the academic year to provide information that is appropriate to the personal and professional development of university students.
-Workshops include topics such as healthy relationships, eating disorders, surviving sexual abuse or sexual assault and stress management.
+- Individual Counseling: This treatment modality is offered to work through personal concerns.
+Individual therapy is generally time-limited. - Couples Counseling: Couples counseling is geared to help partners negotiate difficult times in a relationship. - Group Counseling: Counseling in groups offers a broad range of insight and support from peers and therapists.
+Some groups deal with general concerns and personal growth; others have a more specific focus. - Consultation: is available to students, staff and faculty to enhance organizational and interpersonal effectiveness.
+Feel free to call with questions and/or concerns - Outreach: A variety of workshops will be offered throughout the academic year to provide information that is appropriate to the personal and professional development of University students.
+Workshops include topics such as healthy relationships, eating disorders, depression and stress management.